MarkAlanJones/MeadowExpressivePixels/README.md

 * Since the emojis seem useful, I wanted to support a library of emojis where you would display any specific one, without the animation. **DrawFrame** is most effective if it can draw the I frame - but we do not have control of the encoding as I or P, so often multiple frames have to be rendered in the background to display the specific desired frame.
 This can be slower than desired.

-* JSON needs to be stored as an "embedded resource" as Meadow doesn't support loading files from the file system yet.
+* JSON needs to be stored as an "embedded resource".
+It should be possible to load as a file as well.

 * Microsoft System.Text.Json nuget is used to decode the JSON, as it runs on the Meadow